european-public-network/european-public-network.github.io/docs/2000_how_it_works/2200_services/2291_smart-agents.md

 Examples for Smart Agents are:
 - **onboarding** Smart Agent<br>

-  The onboarding Smart Agent acts as the entity that brings new users into evan.network.
+  The onboarding Smart Agent acts as the entity that brings new users into European Public Network.
 It takes care of creating the user profile and infrastructure.
-It also handles invitations from users already in evan.network and a bridge between users, who already have an evan.network account and people they wish to invite.
+It also handles invitations from users already in European Public Network and a bridge between users, who already have an European Public Network account and people they wish to invite.
 The agent takes care of sending them notifications and transferring starting-EVEs to allow the new users to start working.<br>

 - **notification** Smart Agent<br>
   This agent watches for updates on the blockchain and sends users, who are subscribed for, notifications.